On transitive sets of derangements in primitive groups: Introduction

 \section{Introduction}

-Problem 8.75 of the Kourovka Notebook \cite{kourovka_notebook} asks the following question which is attributed to John G.~Thompson and called ``A known problem''. \begin{question*} Suppose $G$ is a finite primitive permutation group on $\Omega$, and $\alpha$, $\beta$ are distinct points of $\Omega$.
-Does there exist an element $g\in G$ such that $\alpha^g=\beta$ and $g$ fixes no point of $\Omega$? \end{question*} A potential interest of this is that if the answer were affirmative with a proof not using character theory, then Frobenius' theorem about the kernel of Frobenius groups would admit a proof devoid of character theory.
-See for instance \cite[Assertion 2]{kaplan_lev___transversals}.
+Beginning with the 8th edition in 1982, the Kourovka Notebook \cite{kourovka_notebook}, which collects unsolved problems in group theory, has included the following question -- attributed to John G.~Thompson and designated ``A known problem'' -- as Problem 8.75: \begin{question} Suppose $G$ is a finite primitive permutation group on $\Omega$, and $\alpha$, $\beta$ are distinct points of $\Omega$.
+Does there exist an element $g\in G$ such that $\alpha^g=\beta$ and $g$ fixes no point of $\Omega$? \end{question} A potential interest of this is that if the answer were affirmative with a proof not using character theory, then Frobenius' theorem that the kernel of a finite Frobenius group is a subgroup would admit a proof devoid of character theory.
+Such a proof still does not exist, despite some progress like \cite{flavell___frobenius} and \cite{tao___frobenius}.
+See the argument in \cite[Assertion 2]{kaplan_lev___transversals} (which relies on \cite{flavell___frobenius}) how Frobenius' theorem would follow from a positive answer of Question \ref{q:8.75}.